 - Stop Communication: End all contact with the alleged scammer.

-- Report Fraud: File a report with the Federal Trade Commission (FTC) and local law enforcement.
+- Report Fraud: Tell the Federal Trade Commission (FTC) and the cops in your area about the scam.

 Where can I find reliable resources to learn more about avoiding scams?